2016 Hama offensive: Army counter-attack and government regains ground

 Early on 18 October, an Army assault on Suran started, with government troops managing to capture a base near the town.
 Government attempts to advance continued the next day.

 Early on 24 October, clashes took place around al-Remelia, near Salamiyah, while the government prepared a new assault to regain Taybat al-Imam and Souran from the rebels.
 Later on, the Army advanced west of Ma'an and into the eastern outskirts of Souran, leading to fierce clashes with rebel defenders.
 The next day, the Army advanced west of Ma'an and recaptured Dharat Al-Fitas, Talat Khirbat and the Madajnah Checkpoint after pushing further towards the key town of Morek.
 Meanwhile, Jund al-Aqsa fighters executed Baha'a Al-Nizal, the leading commander of Jaysh al-Farouq in northern Hama, for unknown reasons.
 On 27 October, government forces advanced into Souran after capturing the nearby hilltop of Tal Al-Dour, resulting in a fierce battle, which lasted until the rebels retreated, allowing the Army to secure the town completely.
 Meanwhile, clashes also took place in Taybat al-Imam.

 Between 28 October and 4 November, the military made advances north of Souran and Ma'an, capturing a checkpoint, the village Al-Buwaydah and several hills.
 On 4 November, the military continued its advance and took three checkpoints south of the rebel stronghold of Morek.

 On 5 November, the military advanced at the village of Lehaya, south of Morek.
 Concurrently, the rebels launched a counterattack, capturing a checkpoint and Shalyut village to the north of Mhardeh.
 However, subsequently, after the arrival of military reinforcements, government forces recaptured all lost territory.
 Still, on 6 November, the rebels managed to recapture two checkpoints and a hill south of Morek that they had lost earlier.

 Aftermath

 On 24 November, the Syrian Army recaptured a small village and a hilltop near Ma'an from the rebels just a few days after they had lost them in a rebel attack.

-On 21 March 2017, rebel groups led by Tahrir al-Sham launched another offensive in northern Hama, with the aim to recapture the towns of Suran and Maardis, which was recaptured by the SAA during the 2016 offensive.
+On 21 March 2017, rebel groups led by Hay'at Tahrir al-Sham launched another offensive in northern Hama, with the aim to recapture the towns of Suran and Maardis, which was recaptured by the SAA during the 2016 offensive.
 The offensive began with the launch of two suicide car-bombs.